itchono/Electric-Atoms/README.md

 * v4: Using Richardson Extrapolation for midpoint rule to improve accuracy (5 to 30x better at 1.4x speed penalty), tweaked linspaces to correctly do step size
 * v4.1: Minor change in function indexing to use more numpy, cleaning up for export
 * v4.2: Changed the linspaces a bit to make everything more symmetric
+* v4.3: Added in many functions for plotting rectangular and circular coils.